 - Scope creep – In the middle of an eCommerce implementation, companies will often see something that a competitor is doing and decide they want to add that to their site in time for the initial launch.
 Remember, your eCommerce site is a journey, not a “big bang” event.
 You will have time later to evolve your site.
 Don’t let scope creep derail you from getting the critical capabilities live.

-- No executive sponsor or cross-functional support – This will wreck any If your eCommerce initiative is being driven by your Marketing or IT team and isn’t a part of your executive strategy, it will ultimately fail.
+- No executive sponsor or cross-functional support – This will wreck any project.
+If your eCommerce initiative is being driven by your Marketing or IT team and isn’t a part of your executive strategy, it will ultimately fail.
 Likewise, if you don’t have support across your entire organization – especially from the sales team – your site will not drive the business impact you expect.
 Make sure sales understands how your new site will make their job easier and put more money in their pockets.

-- Lack of focus on customer and employee onboarding – Some B2B companies build and launch their eCommerce site and expect buyers to simply show up once it’s You must spend the time and resources to train your staff and customers on the benefits of purchasing online.
+- Lack of focus on customer and employee onboarding – Some B2B companies build and launch their eCommerce site and expect buyers to simply show up once it’s live.
+You must spend the time and resources to train your staff and customers on the benefits of purchasing online.
 Conduct webinars, in-person training sessions, and more to ensure you see proper adoption of your digital branch.

 - Ill-defined swim lanes – If you employ one company to provide the design of your site and a different company to provide the platform, be sure to clearly define swim lanes ahead of time.
 Lack of coordination and confusion about responsibility can drastically slow down an implementation.
 This also applies to your internal team.
 Make sure everyone knows who has what responsibility and who ultimately makes the decision throughout the process.